cellml/libcellml/docs/tutorials/tutorial5/tutorial5_cpp.rst

     **Note** Remember that the names you give the variables in this step must be the same as the names used between the code:`<ci>` tags inside your MathML string.

-As well as a name and a parent component, each variable needs :code:`Units`.
+As well as a name and a parent component, each variable needs units.
 These are specified using the :code:`setUnits` function for a variable, just as you did in :ref:`Tutorial 3<tutorial3_cpp>`.
-The units you'll need here are:
+The units and their relevant variables are:

 - time, :math:`t`, has units of :code:`millisecond`;
 - voltage, :math:`V`, has units of :code:`millivolt`;